Spondylolisthesis – A Guide on Diagnosis, Treatment and Prevention

 False positives of Spondylolisthesis?

 Poor movement and back pain can originate from anywhere.
 When one movement area is affected, there is compensation in another area.
 This eventually results in pain, discomfort, and overuse injuries, which can be falsely attributed to back problems such as spondylolisthesis.
 The diagnostic imaging procedures are intended to rule out any false positives.
-X-rays, CT scans and MRI scans give a clear picture of bone and tissue structure and have a low false positive rate.
+X-rays, CT scans, and MRI scans give a clear picture of bone and tissue structure and have a low false positive rate.
 When performing these scans, it is possible to determine if the source of your symptoms is actually a different condition entirely.
 These false positives usually require entirely different methods of treatment, so it’s very important to rule them out.

 Alternative diagnoses for spondylolisthesis include:

-- Arthritis, in situations where pain is felt in multiple joints and not just the lower back.
-If pain is felt at varying levels during different times of the day, and if you have a genetic predisposition for it, this may be a potential culprit.
+- Arthritis, in situations where the pain is felt in multiple joints and not just the lower back.
+If the pain is felt at varying levels during different times of the day, and if you have a genetic predisposition for it, this may be a potential culprit.

 - Coccyx Injury can present similar symptoms, such as an aching pain in the lower back.
 It can also be caused by trauma, such as in contact sports.
 However, this injury is usually a temporary inflammation that will go away after a short period of rest and rehabilitation.

 - Muscle Strain is one potential indicator of this injury, but it can also be a condition that occurs independently of spinal damage.
 A strain on your lower back or upper legs can mean that your body is simply overworked, and doesn’t always indicate a serious vertebral injury.

 - Compression Fracture is a very similar back injury that shares symptoms such as lower back pain and potential nerve damage.
 Similar surgical procedures can be used to treat this condition, but the best practice when treating it is to follow RICE protocol.